 - Alignment during the process of connecting the panels into rows is a precision job that requires a lot of care.

 - Alignment of the rows onto the ceiling is non-trivial.
 This is not due to a lack of precision in the kit, it is just the nature of the row based design.

 - See tip #1 for the wall installation.
 A Dremel with a sanding bit works a bit more efficiently with the thicker ceiling panels though.
 Wear a mask for that.

 - Connecting the panels into rows can be a one person job.
 Attaching the rows onto the ceiling is a two person job.

-These storage boxes get the job done, and they look good while doing it.
-I had them made to a custom lower than typical height (26″).
+The storage boxes get the job done, and they look good while doing it.
+I asked SergSupply to make them lower than typical height (26″).
 The reason being, I wanted a bit more head room on the bed, with this being a standard roof van.
 Also, because Jess and I’s climbing gear storage tends to be fairly minimal compared to most van uses (no bikes, surf boards, etc), we didnt need too much vertical space under the bed for gear storage.
 If I were to do it again, I would have actually cut down an additional 6” on the storage cabinet height (20″).

-The installation of these were pretty easy, but took me a bit of thinking to figure out how to do the least amount of damage.
-I didnt want to use self tapping screws because I figured these would come on and off a few times, which proved to be the case 100%.
+The installation of the boxes were pretty easy, but took me a bit of thinking to figure out how to make them easily removable.
+Check out the installation tips below.
+I didn’t want to use self tapping screws because I figured these would come on and off a few times, which proved to be the case 100%.